 February 09, 2018 12:27 PM

-A dentist with troubles of his own is the complainant in another felony case with thousands of dollars missing from a Bellefonte business.
+A dentist with troubles of his own was the complainant in another felony case with thousands of dollars missing from a Bellefonte business.

 According to the criminal complaint filed by Bellefonte police, an investigation began into a reported theft at the Bellefonte Family Dentistry.
 A detective met in Februrary 2016 with owner Wade Newman, who advised that he was alerted to a situation where checks, deposits and insurance payments were not adding up to the end of day total balances.